 Sleep apnea is a condition where babies are unable to breathe while they sleep.
 This can cause many different health problems, including high blood pressure and heart disease later in life.

 Sleep apnea is common among infants, but it can be prevented with proper treatment before it becomes severe.

 In this post, we will discuss what causes sleep apnea in babies, if you should worry about your infant’s breathing at night.
 And more importantly how you can prevent it.

 Sleep apnea in babies is caused by a blockage of the airway.
 This can happen when they are born prematurely, have enlarged tonsils or adenoids (tonsil and/or sinus infections), or an abnormally small jawbone that causes their tongue to fall back into the throat during sleep – this condition may be present at birth.

-This condition may also occur if they have an abnormally shaped palate as well.
+Obstructive sleep apnea may also occur if they have an abnormally shaped palate as well.

 Some children may have a genetic predisposition to sleep apnea.
 This means that they are more likely than other kids their age, or even adults in the same family with similar traits and features (such as small jawbone) of developing this condition because it runs through generations within families – but not all cases can be traced back like these.